 one bowl at a time

-hello new bowls
+hello bowls

-(+ of course, everything can be recycled)
+(and of course, everything can be recycled)

 small choices for big change